 The course is centred on project exercises carried out in the design studios.
 The complexity and requirement of artistic and technical skills of the students’ projects increases throughout the studies.
-The basic teaching principle is the dialogue between the student and his/her tutor, and between the students themselves.
+The basic teaching principle is the dialogue between the student and the tutor, and between the students themselves.
 The design studio is supported by courses, lectures, seminars and study trips.
 Courses and consultative services are arranged for each department according to the level of study.
-The Master’s programme includes the possibility of practical training in Denmark or abroad.
+The Master’s programme includes the possibility of a study abroad.

-In order to further internationalisation, the School offers two different Master’s programmes taught in English: ‘Archi-tecture in urban context’ and ‘Design in architectural contexts’.
-Furthermore, the School has bilateral agreements and connections with a wide range of schools of architecture and design across the globe.
-Students are encouraged to apply for a place abroad through exchange programmes such as Nordplus, Erasmus and bilateral agreements as part of their degree studies.
+In order to further internationalisation, the Academy offers different Master’s programmes taught in English.
+Furthermore, the Academy has bilateral agreements and connections with a wide range of schools of architecture and design across the globe.
+Students are encouraged to apply for a place abroad through exchange programmes as part of their degree studies.

 The master’s degree provides an immediate opportunity to work as an architect and admittance into the Architects’ Association of Denmark.
 In addition, graduates of the Master’s programme can go on to complete a PhD programme geared towards an academic career.

-The School of Architecture awards the PhD degree to graduates who have successfully completed a doctoral programme, and whose dissertation demonstrates a capacity to carry out a project involving independent use of scientific methodologies.
+The Royal Danish Academy awards the PhD degree to graduates who have successfully completed a doctoral programme, and whose dissertation demonstrates a capacity to carry out a project involving independent use of scientific methodologies.
 Research is furthered at a level equivalent to the international standard of a PhD degree within the field of architecture.
 The three-year programme is aimed at meeting present and future needs for researchers, enabling them to teach and conduct scientific work at universities and private and public institutions.

 A PhD project at the School must be related to the field of architectural research, and the PhD dissertation must meet international standards for results carried out as an academic discipline within the framework of doctoral education.
 Doctoral studies are aimed towards preparing the student to carry out research in the field of architecture in the established framework of scientific academic research and development.